corentinbeaulieu/benchy-zig/README.md

 ### Debug

 - [ ] Enhance (memory management, idiomatic zig, builtins... )
+- [ ] Issue with the name display
+    - On the SIMD test, we have only the two first names
+- [ ] Script named after the csv if given with option
 - [ ] Get the `CLOCK_MONOTONIC_RAW` clock for measure
 - [ ] Add tests
 - [ ] Fix the gnuplot script (placement issue)